mcbenjemaa/jenkins-cicd-sample/README.md

 # DevOps CI/CD simple Pipeline

-CI/CD simple pipeline for java application with Maven
+CI/CD sample pipeline for java application with Maven

-Branch: maven-jar
+- Example with Maven deploying a jar
-   Sample of deploying jar
+- Example with docker